 My healthevet badge

-Physical Therapy (PT) for U.S. Veterans
+Physical Therapy (PT)

-The U.S. Department of Veterans Affairs (VA) provides Physical Therapy services to Veterans and Servicemembers.
+The U.S. Department of Veterans Affairs (VA) provides Physical Therapy services to Veterans and Service members.
 Physical Therapists (PTs) are health care professionals who diagnose and treat individuals of all ages with medical problems or other health-related conditions that limit their abilities to move and perform functional activities in their daily lives.
 PTs are further supported by Physical Therapist Assistants who are able to provide treatment based on a PT plan of care.

 VA Physical Therapy - Site Navigation